eldaahz/digital-archive-project/docs/class_design.md

        to_dict() builds on validate_artwork_record() for formatted record output.
 3. Read-only Properties: Title, artist, year, and type are read-only after initialization to maintain accuracy.

+## User Management System (Faith Chang)

+Inheritance: AbstractUser is the parent class with three types of users.
+Each user type "is a" user.

+Composition: UserRegistry "has" users inside it.

+Polymorphism: Same method gives different results - students get 3, researchers get 10, curators get 999.